Date of Award:

 The analyses indicated that the proposed developments will have few effects on regional transportation needs, and that the impact on the tourism industry will be substantial in some areas within the region and negligible in others.
 Resident expectations of which proposals would best meet county, community, and household needs were generally realistic.
 Residents assigned priority for development to proposals anticipated to best serve needs at these levels.
 Regional needs were not clearly perceived and were not important in determining development preferences.
 The position on the highway development issue taken by local government leaders distorts the views of residents but does so in a way which generally serves the local interest.

 Barry, Robert L., "The Local Interest as a Consideration in the Planning of Highway Construction in the Canyonlands Region of Southeastern Utah" (1973).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3531.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .